nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 6
 ```

-The client application now based in London writes a couple of records for the partitions it has befre failing:
+Run the client application based in London now we have a full network partition.
+Notice how it writes a couple of records for the partitions it has before failing.

 ```jsunicoderegexp
 python3.6 aerospike-client.py